cloudinary-training/cld-intro-android-sdk/README.md

 Navigate to:  [https://cloudinary.com/console](https://cloudinary.com/console)

 ![cloudinary url](https://res.cloudinary.com/jen-brissman/image/upload/v1702021754/cld-url.png)

-Cloudinary provides 3 credentials for developers to use in interacting with SDK's and Widgets:

-1. CLOUD_NAME
-2. API_KEY
-3. API_SECRET

 CLOUD_NAME and API_KEY can be revealed without creating any security issues, but you must keep API_SECRET private.
 Don't check it into GitHub and don't include it in blog posts.
 - For this course, you only need your cloud name, so there won't be any risk of security.